sourcegraph/handbook/content/departments/product-engineering/product/process/surfacing_product_feedback.md

 If you have gotten a specific feedback request that a customer(s) would like to track the progress of you should log that feedback as a Product Gap in Salesforce.
 Doing so allows full transparency to CEs and Product Eng on how many customers are impacted by an issue and what teams are responsible.

 To create a Product Gap, navigate to the impacted customer(s) most recent Opportunity, whether it's a net new opp or a renewal.
 When viewing the Opportunity, you should see a related list labeled "Product Gap Submissions".
 Create a new Submission, and search in the field Product Gap to see if a gap already exists for what you wish to log.
 If no gap exists, create one, and then continue creating your submission that will tie your customer to the Product Gap.
-Be sure to include relevant information like what workarounds your customer must employ (if any), and the severity of what this issue blocks for them.
+A gap submission should include the following:
+- Severity - P0, P1, P2
+- Use Case - *if relevant* tie your submission to one or multiple core use cases to help with prioritization
+- Description
+- Impact
+- Workaround, if any

 View the [full list of product gap categories/subcategories](https://docs.google.com/spreadsheets/d/1lgfIJUGkGW0Cp6yJmOqpR-WcUaWj8LbEAg4jt6EH4oY/edit?usp=sharing) in Google Drive.